HashLips/hashlips_art_engine/documentation/other-blockchains/solana.md

 **After running, your Solana ready files will be in `build/solana`**\
 \

-If you need to convert existing images/json to solana metadata standards, you can run the util by itself with,
+If you need to convert existing images/json to solana metadata standards, you can run the util by itself with

 ```
 node utils/metaplex.js
 ```

+⚠️ The Solana (metaplex) util only supports images generateed with a `startIndex` of `0` or `1`.

 ##